stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 I'm long time Apple hardware and software user.
 Since 1996.
 And still macOS is best OS for my requirements.
 My first computer is PowerBook 150 I bough in 1996 during my studying in Berkley.
 Since then I used only Apple mobile computers.
 PowerBook G3, PowerBook Titanium, bunch of MacBook Pro 13" and 15".
 But I'm really unhappy with my latest MacBook Pro 2017.
 Useless keyboard with arrow keys designed for Tinker Bell?
 Zero ability to upgrade up to 32Gb RAM back then in 2017.
-This 100% Intel fail.
+This 100% Intel failure.
 Just like performance and thermal Intel CPU issues for last 6 years.
 Intel just don't care anymore about mobile CPU market.

 So finally I make decision to switch to dark side and hackintosh good enough notebook.
 After some research I selected Razer Blade Advanced for this purpose.